stefan-it/georgian-ner/README.md

 | `HUB_ORG_NAME`       | Username or organization under models will be uploaded to                                         |

 The fine-tuning can then be started by running the `script.py` script.

+# Changelog

+* 15.11.2023: Initial version of this repository.